-Study climate models, carbon management, and the impact of climate change on Arctic ecosystems and societies.
-Visit renewable energy centers and glaciers amidst Iceland's and Greenland's unique landscapes.
+Study climate models, carbon management, and the impact of climate change on Arctic ecosystems and societies and learn about practical adaptations to climate change amidst Iceland’s and Finland’s unique landscapes.

 - Visit glaciers, volcanoes, fjords, geothermal fields, lava flows, black sand beaches, waterfalls, and subarctic cities and villages to see ecological transformation and human adaptation firsthand.

 - Spend 10 days in Finland, where you’ll meet climate change experts.

 - Conduct fieldwork that introduces you to scientific methods and data collection and complete an original research project that has real-world applications.

 - Get insider access to experts who work directly with monitoring, predicting, and planning for impacts of a changing climate.

 Please visit the SIT Study Abroad website for details on program courses (including syllabi), educational excursions, and housing.